Kashf: Sufi scholars on Kashf

 Since, for Al-Ghazali, kashf is linked to intuition, he describes mukashafa as the certain knowledge of the unseen discovered by the "science of the saints".
-Thus, kashf is considered "a light," that is freely bestowed upon the purified worshipper through the grace of God, yet also yields sure intuitive knowledge for the worshipper upon whom it is bestowed.
+Thus, kashf is considered "a light" that is freely bestowed upon the purified worshipper through the grace of God, yet also yields sure intuitive knowledge for the worshipper upon whom it is bestowed.

-Ibn Arabi—This Sufi mystic indicates the necessity for "divine unveiling" (kashf) as the means by which to understand the universality of the reality of realities (i.e. the universality of God's oneness).
+Ibn Arabi—This Sufi mystic indicates the necessity for "divine unveiling" (kashf) as the means by which to understand the universality of the reality of realities (i.e., the universality of God's oneness).
 In fana (self-annihilation), the individual ego passes away and divine self-manifestation occurs.
 This self-manifestation is eternal (as it comes from God), but it must be continually reenacted by the human in time.
 Therefore, the human becomes a pure receptor required for pure consciousness to be realized.
 The human is a sort of barzakh or intermediary between divinity and elementality, between spirit and matter, and open to the experience of kashf.

 Ali Hujwiri—The author of the Persian Sufi text Kashf ul Mahjoob (Revelation of the Veiled) Hujwiri argues, along with Al-Kushayri that few real Sufis exist anymore in his time; rather, there are a large number of "false pretenders" which he calls mustaswif—"the would-be Sufi".
 In his text, Hujwiri describes the "veils which should be lifted" in order to purify one's heart and really pursue Sufism.
 Hujwiri argues for the importance of "morals" over "formal practice" in Sufism.
 He was the first to directly address the problematic diversity in Muslim belief during his time.
 In Kashf ul Mahjoob, he describes various Sufi approaches to theoretical ideas, linking them to particular key Sufi figures.

-Kashf and Shi’ism
+Kashf and Shia Islam

-In Shi’ism, the spiritual experience of kashf is treated as a theological rather than purely mystical dimension.
+In Shia Islam, the spiritual experience of kashf is treated as a theological rather than purely mystical dimension.